json9512/blog/about.md

 ---
 layout: page
-title: About
+title: Junghyun Son
 permalink: /about/
 ---

-# Junghyun Son

-Hi
+👋 Hi !

+I'm a junior developer ready to 🚀 my career !

+See you around 😄